Ronnie76er/ronalleva/_posts/2010-05-10-create-a-review-board-review-using-git-svn-and-checked-in-code.markdown

 Our group is starting to use
-[Review Board](http://www.reviewboard.org/) more and more to conduct our code reviews.
-But using it with git-svn, or with anything you've already checked into svn can be a real hassle.
+[Review Board](http://www.reviewboard.org/) more and more to conduct our code reviews.But using it with git-svn, or with anything you've already checked into svn can be a real hassle.
 You don't want to have uncommitted code hanging around in your computer for extended periods of time for a number of reasons, so this rendered it difficult to use for code projects that take more than